-Mortgages used to buy a home are usually considered good debt.
+Mortgages used to buy a home are also usually considered good debt.

 They typically have lower interest rates than other kinds of debt and the monthly payments are usually low.
 Mortgage interest is tax deductible.
 And the value of a home usually increases over time.

 A home equity loan is a loan based on the value of your house.
 For example, if your house is worth \$100,000 and you only owe \$50,000 on the mortgage, you have \$50,000 of equity in the house.
-A home equity loan uses VS.
+A home equity loan uses this equity as collateral.
+Home equity loans are often good debt, because the interest rates are lower than other kinds of debt.
+Before getting a home equity loan, however, consider the consequences of failing to make the payments.
+You could lose the house.